promahbubul/promahbubul/README.md

 # Hi there, I'm Mahbubul Alam! 👋

 ## About Me
-I'm a self-taught passionate Web Application Developer specialized in MERN Stack Web Development.
-JavaScript is my native programming language.
-I use HTML, CSS, and Tailwind to design a perfect responsive website template and give them life using React.JS.
-I can develop scalable REST APIs using Node.JS, Express.JS and MongoDB and connect them with front-end single page applications.
-Use Redux for State management & RTK Query for Caching and Revalidation.
+I am an enthusiastic, self-taught web application developer with a focus on MERN Stack web development.
+My primary programming language is JavaScript.
+In order to create the ideal responsive website template, I use HTML, CSS, and Tailwind.
+I then use React.JS to bring the design to life.
+Using Node.JS, Express.JS, and MongoDB, I can create scalable REST APIs and connect them to front-end single-page applications.
+Use RTK Query for Caching and Revalidation with Redux for State management.

 ## Skills
 - **Frontend Development:** HTML5, CSS3, JavaScript, React.js